SergejNov/Recipe-finder/README.md

 - Fetch API for retrieving data

 ## How to Run
-Clone the repository: git clone https://github.com/your-username/recipe-finder.git
+Clone the repository: ("git clone https://github.com/your-username/recipe-finder.git")

-Navigate to the project folder: cd recipe-finder
+Navigate to the project folder:
+("cd recipe-finder")

 Install dependencies:
-npm install
+("npm install")

 Start the development server:
-npm run dev
+("npm run dev")

-Open in your browser: http://localhost:5173
+Open in your browser: ("http://localhost:5173")

 Made using React.